 The following non-executive Directors of MaltaPost p.l.c. make up the Remuneration Committee: Messrs.
-Aurelio Theuma (Chairman), David Stellini and Eugenio Farrugia as alternate to Julius Bozzino.
+Aurelio Theuma (Chairman), Eugenio Farrugia and Paul Muscat who was appointed on 11 December 2017 replacing David Stellini who resigned on 15 November 2017.
 The Remuneration Committee is tasked with putting together a Remuneration Policy which ensures that MaltaPost p.l.c. attracts, retains and motivates the appropriate calibre of Directors, Senior Executives and Management in the formulation and execution of the Company's strategies and policies.
 Furthermore, the Remuneration Committee recommends remuneration packages for all Directors and Senior Management.